 Stagnant tasks, unorganized data, miscommunication, and forgotten requests are the result of failed collaborative processes; clunky processes can be even more of an issue when your team isn’t physically in the office.
-If organizations don’t standardize processes or set clear expectations, problems will arise.
+If organizations don’t standardize processes or set clear remote work expectations, problems will arise.

 Only about half of workers know exactly which processes to follow when getting work done

 54% of workers are fully aware of the processes they need to follow in order to get their work done.
 Nearly a third say their companies offer multiple processes and systems but are redundant.
 And the rest of the respondents report that they were allowed to use whatever platform they found convenient and that their company platforms and processes have no consistency.

 Functionality across multiple tools can overlap, and jumping between all of them not only weighs teams down, but often results in more silos, inefficiencies, and poor visibility across teams.